tomasfabian/ksqlDB.RestApi.Client-DotNet/README.md

 `KSqlDbServiceCollectionExtensions.ConfigureKSqlDb` - registers the following dependencies:

-- IKSqlDBContext with ServiceLifetime.Scoped.
+- IKSqlDBContext with Scoped ServiceLifetime.
 Can be altered with `contextLifetime` parameter.
-- IKSqlDbRestApiClient with ServiceLifetime.Scoped
+- IKSqlDbRestApiClient with Scoped ServiceLifetime.
-- IHttpClientFactory with ServiceLifetime.Singleton
+- IHttpClientFactory with Singleton ServiceLifetime.
-- KSqlDBContextOptions with ServiceLifetime.Singleton
+- KSqlDBContextOptions with Singleton ServiceLifetime.

 ```XML
 <PackageReference Include="Microsoft.Extensions.Hosting" Version="5.0.0" />